syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Overview.md

 Value change by mouse wheel
 </td>
 <td>
-SfDateTimeEdit supports to change the value by mouse wheel action.
-To know more about value change by mouse wheel in SfDateTimeEdit, refer {{'[here](https://help.syncfusion.com/windowsforms/sfdatetimeedit/navigation#change-value-by-mouse)'| markdownify }}.
+Changes the value by mouse wheel action.
+To learn more about value changes by mouse wheel in SfDateTimeEdit, refer to {{'[here](https://help.syncfusion.com/windowsforms/sfdatetimeedit/navigation#change-value-by-mouse)'| markdownify }}.
 </td>
 </tr>
 </table>